 In response, Paramount would decide on a Jason vs Carrie crossover, but for those of you looking forward to a returning Sissy Spacek, you may be disappointed.
 Paramount would instead clone the character for a telekinesis showdown that avoided any bothersome rights issues, and as you can probably guess it’s a contender for the most ludicrous of a series that has excelled in self-aware stupidity over the years.
 For that reason it’s a lot of fun, particularly the movie’s climactic stand-off, one that sees Jason wrestled by trees, electrocuted, drowned in a puddle, struck with all manner of heavy furniture, headbutted by a decapitated victim, crushed by a porch, smashed through a staircase, hung from a ceiling, burnt alive, blown up and shot several times with a pistol.

 Sadly, Friday the 13th Part VII: The New Blood suffers from so much censorship interference that there is barely a kill worthy of inclusion on this list — a shame since the existing raw footage hints at one of the most bloody and creative in the series.
 By 1988, Paramount honchos were locked in a shameless void of contradiction: they loathed the Voorhees character and the stigma he carried but continued to churn out ruthlessly neutered instalments that fans felt obliged to see.
-The hypocrisy is just astonishing.
+The hypocrisy was just astonishing.

 Judy’s death, though one of the most iconic kills in the series, suffers from similar impositions, though manages to work on an entirely different level even with the cuts.
 In the existing raw footage we see Judy’s writhing body dragged towards a giant tree in a sleeping bag and repeatedly smashed against it until blood explodes all over the material.
 In the edited version, she is swung against the tree only once and immediately killed.
 As great as the original footage looks, the edited footage works on a level of sheer brutality that requires no gore.
-After all, if an entity as powerful as zombie Jason smashed your body against a giant oak, one swing is all that would be required, and since Jason seemingly takes no pleasure in killing and is simply on autopilot by this point, one swing would suffice even for him.
+If an entity as powerful as zombie Jason smashed your body against a giant oak, one swing is all that would be required, and since Jason seemingly takes no pleasure in killing and is simply on autopilot by this point, one swing would suffice even for him.
 Besides, there are plenty more victims just waiting to meet their maker.
 For those reasons, The New Blood makes it onto this list.
 Just barely.

 10. Rick: Friday the 13th Part 3 (1982)